MegDie/occpollution/docs/others/contacts.rst

 Contacts
 ===========================

-If you have any problem, an error, a point to improve, you can fill out a pull request on `Github`_
+If you have any problem, an error or a point to improve, you can fill out a pull request on `Github`_

 .. _Github: https://github.com/MegDie/occpollution